-After having a child it becomes so easy to make taking care of them your sole center of your universe.
+After having a child, it becomes so easy to make taking care of them your sole center of your universe.
 It becomes easy to put all of your energy into taking care of your child.
 This shift is natural and important.
 As you are nurturing, loving, protecting, and watching over your baby, it’s important that you do the same to your partnered relationship.
 Take time every week to have a date with your partner.
-I use the term date loosely.
-You do not have to dress fancy, you don’t have to spend a lot of money, you don’t even need to leave the house!
+I use the term “date” loosely.
+You do not have to dress fancy, or spend a lot of money.
+You don’t even need to leave the house!
 What matters is that you and your partner are being intentional about planning an activity that the two of you can do together (without your child) that will help you maintain the connection that you have.
 Try to schedule at least one hour of planned time together doing something you both enjoy.

-SIDE NOTE: It’s also important to find ways to parent together.
+SIDE NOTE: It’s also important to find ways to parent together without losing your mind or marriage.
 Find opportunities for all family members to engage together.
 Moments where all family members can be present and interact together are so crucial.
 For example, my wife and I have put a focus on bath time.
-We sing, we splash, we play together as a family.
+We sing, we splash, and we play together as a family.
 I am in charge of scrubbing her arms and head, while my wife covers her legs, tummy and toes.
-We both help with and engage in the process and it’s one of our favorite times.
+Since we both help with and engage in the process, it’s one of our favorite times.
 Work within your family to find something as simple as bath time that you can be engaged in together.

 In our most recent pediatrician visit, our doctor told us that on average 4-month-old babies watch three hours of TV a day.
 Now they probably aren’t really watching the TV but the point is, my wife and I had to reevaluate what we did with our baby all day.
 Being present involves interacting, playing, responding to and teaching your baby.
 When your baby is awake and looking at you, those are your moments to respond.
 This can infinitely strengthen your bond.
 Phones, TVs, computers and screens can seriously hinder our ability to connect with our baby.
 It is too easy to slip away for hours into the virtual world and distract ourselves from reality.
 This, ultimately, is a choice to disconnect with your baby.
 Being present with your baby is an important way to find joy in parenting.
 I would also caution against slipping into the screen-world when you’re finally alone with your partner for the day.
 It’s incredibly important to be present with your partner as well as your baby.

-With a brand new baby we can often fall into the routine of nap, eat, diaper change, nap, eat, diaper change… etc. It’s easy to remember the tense moments (or maybe hours) of screaming and the lack of sleep.
-Those difficult moments can sometimes overshadow the joy that can be felt in parenting.
-As parents, even when times are good we may find ourselves worrying about the tense moments that may be right around the corner.
+With a brand new baby, we can often fall into the routine of nap, eat, diaper change, nap, eat, diaper change… etc. It’s easy to focus on the tense moments (or maybe hours) of screaming and the lack of sleep.
+Those difficult situations can sometimes overshadow the joy that can be felt in parenting.
+As parents, even when times are good, we may find ourselves worrying about the tense moments that may be right around the corner.
 We don’t let ourselves fully enjoy or cherish the moments that make it all worth it.

 Recently I had the opportunity to go to an event with my family and some of our friends.
-It went late into the evening passing our daughter’s regular bedtime.
+It went late into the evening, passing our daughter’s regular bedtime.
 She started getting fussy and none of our typical tricks to keep her happy were working.
 She was tired and cranky.
 I put her in our baby carrier and left the event to roam the halls.
 She quickly relaxed and fell asleep.
 As she slept on my chest, I was overcome by the love I have for her.
 I thought about her vulnerability and her complete trust in me to keep her safe and meet her needs.
 To feel her vulnerability, her trust, her sense of safety, and her reliance on me in that moment was incredibly powerful.
-I held her and pondered on the special relationship that exists between a parent and a child and felt so lucky and grateful to have such a relationship in my life.
-The longer I held her the more grateful I became for her and the deeper my love for her grew.
-After that experience I felt more patient with her, I felt more willing to engage with her in a positive way.
-The 4 A.M. wake up call didn’t feel as disheartening after our evening together.
-The difficult moments are still there, but they seemed less powerful after I spent time cherishing the good.
+As I held her and pondered on the special relationship that exists between a parent and a child, I felt so lucky and grateful to have such a relationship in my life.
+The longer I held her, the more grateful I became for her and the deeper my love for her grew.
+After that experience, not only did I feel more patient with her, I felt more willing to engage with her in a positive way.
+Even the 4 A.M. wake up call didn’t feel as disheartening after that evening together.
+Although difficult moments are still there, they seemed less powerful after I spent time cherishing the good.

 Above All Else…

-I’m going to provide one bonus tip here, and it’s possibly the most important: give yourself grace.
-You’re going to make mistakes, you’re not going to be a perfect parent.
+I’m going to provide one bonus tip here, and it’s possibly the most important: Give yourself grace.
+You’re going to make mistakes.
+You’re not going to be a perfect parent.
 You’ll miss your child’s cues, you’ll get frustrated, sometimes you’ll make things worse instead of better.
 Don’t expect yourself or your partner to be perfect!
-Be willing to ask for help, you won’t know it all, don’t be ashamed that you don’t know it all.
+Be willing to ask for help; you won’t know it all nor should you be ashamed that you don’t know it all.
 Learn, grow, and love.
 Love yourself, love your partner, and love your baby.

-If you are feeling overwhelmed by the transition into parenting, whether you had your first child a week ago or 10 years ago, and would like to talk more in depth about how to parent effectively or how to keep your partnered relationship strong I would love to spend more time with you to get to know your personal struggles better.
-I am confident that parenting should be a joyful experience and if you are lacking that joy please reach out for support to help you find ways to bring that joy into your life.
+If you are feeling overwhelmed by the transition into parenting, whether you had your first child a week ago or 10 years ago, and would like to talk more in depth about how to parent effectively or how to keep your partnered relationship strong, I would love to spend more time with you to get to know your personal struggles better.
+I am confident that parenting should be a joyful experience!
+If you are lacking that joy, please reach out for support to help you find ways to bring that joy into your life.